Supreme Court ruling brings bitterness for borrowers counting on student loan forgiveness

 Troesch, who is also an organizer with a nonprofit called Rise that advocates for affordable education options, considered not going to college at all, but felt then her only options would be minimum-wage jobs.

-“Damned if you do, damned if you do, because you’re going to be racking up debt no matter what,” she said.
+“Damned if you do, damned if you don’t, because you’re going to be racking up debt no matter what,” she said.

-Claire Savage in Chicago and Collin Binkley in Washington, D.C., contributed to this report.
-Ma reported from Washington and Lurye from New Orleans.